sigma-andex/purescript-typescript-importer/README.md

 # purescript-typescript-importer

-Experimental typescript importer for purescript.
+Experiment of writing a typescript importer for purescript.
+Very early stage and ongoing development.
+There is nothing to show yet, don't use it yet.